projectlonginus/JustStone/README.md

 ```

 1. **main.rs:** Contains the core functionalities of the backdoor.
 2. **exploits.rs:** Manages the implementation of backdoor exploits.
 3. **stprotocol.rs:** Houses the backdoor's proprietary protocol, supporting features like file upload, file download, and command execution.
 4. **structure.rs:** Provides packet configuration for the protocol, including packet conversion, serialization, and deserialization.
+5. **Documentation of the module is still in progress.
+It will be completed soon.
+Please wait.**

 ### Customization